pawarkaran/nagios-monitor/README.md

-# Refer nodejs-moniter for main functioning
+# Refer nodejs-moniter for server api functioning

 # Support System Using Nagios
 Provides notifictions when services are down.